KevinJoven11/QuAgentic/README.md

 -  Agent for efficient Block Encodings.
 -  Agent for finding practical problems and been solvable using near-term hardware.

+## Main contribution

+To ensemble a general AI agent that connects single AI agents to orchestrate a completely quantum simulation workflow end-to-end.

 ## References:

 This is not a new idea, and many different efforst have been done in this combination.
 But the field is quite new and a pedagogical explanation will be useful (I know!).